nbulaj/proxy_fetcher/README.md

 * `uri` (returns `URI::Generic` object)
 * `url` (returns a formatted URL like "_http://IP:PORT_" )

+You can use two methods to get the first proxy from the list:

+* `get` (will return first proxy and move it to the end of the list)
+* `get!` (will return first **connectable** proxy and move it to the end of the list; all the proxies till the working one will be removed)

 If you wanna clear current proxy manager list from dead servers, you can just call `cleanup!` method:

 ```ruby